 The primary audience is kids.
-They spend hours battling each other online and also researching gameplay and strategy, to come out on top against their competitors.
+They spend hours battling each other online and also researching gameplay and strategy by communicating on Twitch, to come out on top against their competitors.
 In this game, up to 100 players are dropped onto a fictional island.
 Players battle it out in hopes of being the last man standing.

 To help players survive, they can collect a range of weapons hidden all over the island.
 They can also gather resources like wood, bricks, and metal to build defensive structures.
 The island is continually shrinking, and they are forced together until just one person survives.

 Sadly, the popularity of Fortnite had made its players a big target for scammers and identity thieves.
-These kids are a prime target for online scammers because of their obsession with Fortnite and their naivety online and in life.
+These kids are a prime target for online scammers because of their obsession with Fortnite on Playstation and Xbox and their naivety online and in life.
 They are the perfect candidate to steal information and money from them.

 These links take you through web articles about Fortnite on Android.
 Before you get there, you’ll have to go through an advertising page that generates money for the scammer and wastes your time!